 The easiest way to move locally is to hire a company to do all of that heavy lifting for you.
 The best local movers will take care of everything.
 For example, your local move can include:

 -A team of experienced movers to load, unload, and drive the truck

 -Moving insurance to protect your shipment in transit

 -One point-of-contact to streamline communication during your move

 Before booking with anyone, make a moving checklist.
 You’ll need to make a timeline for your move, ideally starting six weeks before moving day.
-Next, book a mover.
-Before you hire anyone, know what services you need.
-For example, a residential move and an office move are different and may require different support services.

 Or, if you require moving and storage services, you might have different needs than if you’re only seeking furniture moving services.
 Understand your needs and then nail down a target date.
 Then it’s time to start looking for the right moving company.

 No matter what type of local move, always ask certain questions before signing a contract:

 To protect yourself, only work with licensed companies.
 Search a company’s status by visiting the Federal Motor Carrier Safety Administration Here, you’ll be able to view licensing as well as performance safety records.

 Even if a company is insured, it doesn’t automatically mean your shipment will be.
 Make sure that your goods will be covered during your move.
 If there is an accident, or even if items break in transit, you want to make sure that you can be compensated for anything that is lost or damaged.